bjedrocha/avatar_magick/README.md

 	<img src="https://dl.dropboxusercontent.com/u/362501/avatarmagic-github-readme.png" alt="sample">
 </p>

 The plugin is configurable and options can be set to control background color, text color, font, and size.
-For more information, please see [this blog post](http://bjedrocha.com/rails/2016/01/06/default-gmail-style-avatars-in-rails/) and accompanying [source](https://github.com/bjedrocha/avatar-magick-example).
+For more information, please see [this blog post](http://bjedrocha.com/rails/2016/01/06/default-gmail-style-avatars-in-rails/) and accompanying [example project](https://github.com/bjedrocha/avatar-magick-example).

 #### Dragonfly compatibility